sectrs-acai/shrinkwrap/documentation/user_guide/quickstart.rst

 ******************

-Packages don't yet exist, so currently the only way to install Shrinkwrap is to install its dependencies and clone the git repository:
+Packages don't yet exist, so currently the only way to install Shrinkwrap is to install its dependencies and clone the git repository.

+Shrinkwrap requires at least Python 3.7 (for ordered dicts).
+If using a version older than 3.9, you will also need to install the ``graphlib-backport`` pip package.

 .. code-block:: shell